-Born on November 8, 1945, in Bisbee, Arizona, Alice Notley grew up in Needles, California.
+Alice Notley was born on November 8, 1945 in Bisbee, Arizona and grew up in Needles, California.
 She received a BA from Barnard College in 1967, and an MFA from the the Writers’ Workshop at the University of Iowa in 1969.

-She moved about frequently in her youth (San Francisco, Bolinas, London, Essex, Chicago) and eventually married the poet Ted Berrigan in 1972, with whom she had two sons.
-In the early 1970s, Notley settled in New York’s Lower East Side, where she was very involved in the local literary scene for several decades.
+Notley moved frequently in her youth (e.g., San Francisco, Bolinas, London, Essex, Chicago) and eventually married the poet Ted Berrigan in 1972, with whom she had two sons.
+In the early 1970s, Notley settled on New York’s Lower East Side, where she was very involved in the local literary scene for several decades.
 In 1979, she received a fellowship from the National Endowment for the Arts.
 After Berrigan's death in 1983, she married the British poet Douglas Oliver.